void

 Background

-Neusiedler See is a large shallow lake which straddles the border of Austria and Hungary.
-Jaroslav Hašek wrote several short stories from the area in 1905.
-At the time the whole sea was on Hungarian territory, today almost all of it is inside Austria.
+Neusiedler SeeLake Neusiedl is a large and shallow lake that straddles the border between Austria and Hungary.
+Jaroslav Hašek wrote several short stories from the area in 1905, one of which was called By Lake Neusiedl[c].
+At the time, the whole lake lay on Hungarian territory.

 Breitenbrunn

-On the web page of Prangerschenke it is stated that "it is assumed that this is where the big brawl in The Good Soldier Švejk took place"[b].
+On the webpage of Prangerschenke it is stated that "it is assumed that this is where the big brawl in The Good Soldier Švejk took place"[b].

 Die Prangerschencke